saidwivedi/POCO/README.md

 ## Demo

 We provide two versions of POCO: POCO-PARE and POCO-CLIFF.
 Note that POCO-CLIFF is more suitable for in-the-wild scenarios.
-To run a specific model, make sure to change the `--cfg` and `--ckpt` parameters accordingly i.e `pare` for POCO-CLIFF and `cliff` for POCO-CLIFF.
+To run a specific model, make sure to change the `--cfg` and `--ckpt` parameters accordingly i.e `pare` for POCO-PARE and `cliff` for POCO-CLIFF.

 ### Run the demo on a video